hrt/AimRite/README.md

 https://www.youtube.com/watch?v=qklJei0Me3s

 # Build (Windows)
+Change SCREEN_WIDTH, SCREEN_HEIGHT, WINDOW_WIDTH and WINDOW_HEIGHT definitions to your screen dimensions
 To build simple clone and open the solution in Visual Studio 2015 and build under Debug x86

 # Use